beastwick/visionable-assignment/README.md

 ## Testing

 I've included a postman workspace, postman_collection.json, with the basic CRUD routes.
-The routes are setup to work with the default laravel instance Sail sets up.
+The routes are setup to work with the default Laravel instance Sail sets up.

 You may also run the two individual unit (integration) tests provided.